-The mark of W is assigned when you withdraw from a course.
-This mark will appear on your transcript, but will not be included in calculating your GPA.
+The mark of W is assigned when you officially withdraw from a course.
+This mark will appear on your transcript, but will not be included in calculating your grade point average.
 For purposes of financial aid, the mark of W is counted as attempted hours.

-The mark of W can be posted only when you withdraw from the course through MyUMUC before the deadline for withdrawal.

-The withdrawal process is described on p.
+The mark of W is posted only when you officially withdraw from a class by following the withdrawal process described on p.
 7.